-Attribute Туре Description application String The name of the application executionEnvironment 0 The immediate environment that an application is running in.
-E.g. MindSphere componentId String Specifies the logical identity of a component componentIdType Specifies the format and meaning of the values in the compoenentId property.
+Attribute Туре Description location String Specifies the physical address that correspond to the location of a component. locationType LocationType Specifies the format and meaning of the values in the location property.
+E.g IPv4, IPv6, hostname, devicename application String The name of the application executionEnvironmen t String The immediate environment that an application is running in.
+E.g. MindSphere componentId String Specifies the logical identity of a component componentIdType String Specifies the format and meaning of the values in the compoenentld property.